DGtal-team/DGtal-Tutorials-DGMM2022/windowsDGtalInstall.md

 # Installation of Dgtal on Windows
-These main steps are based on Visual Studio 2022, and the overall demarch is to generate first a **.sln** project from *cmake* command line and then open and build the project unde VS 2022.
+These main steps are based on Visual Studio 2022, and the overall workflow is to generate first a **.sln** project from *cmake* command line and then open and build the project under VS 2022.
 These steps were tested on Windows 10.

 ## Dependancies installation